-A prospective employer will be looking for someone that radiates confidence, positivity and enthusiasm – regardless of age – because these traits are pleasant to have in the workplace.
+A prospective employer will be looking for someone that radiates confidence, positivity, and enthusiasm – regardless of age – because these traits are pleasant to have in the workplace.
 So be sure to smile and show your interviewer that there’s no reason why they shouldn’t hire you.

 Just as you may be nervous about being interviewed by someone much younger, it’s also possible that the interviewer is just as nervous about interviewing a candidate with decades of skills and life experience – so this is something you may already have in common.

-The person interviewing you can’t help their age and it’s unlikely that they will want their age or position to make you feel uncomfortable.
-They’ve already taken the positive step of inviting you to interview so there was clearly something they really liked about your CV and cover letter.
+The person interviewing you can’t help their age and it’s unlikely that they’ll want their age or position to make you feel uncomfortable.
+They’ve already taken the positive step of inviting you to interview, so there was clearly something they really liked about your CV and cover letter.

 If they ask you a question that seems like the answer is blindingly obvious, they may simply be following a highly prescriptive interview process from the HR department.
-It could even be that they are embarrassed at having to ask the question!
+It could even be that they are embarrassed at having to ask the question.
 Remember that your interviewer is only a human being and it’s their job to ask questions that will determine the best person for the role.

-Many younger people are far more open to employing and engaging with older workers than you might think, so before you make assumptions about what your interviewer is thinking its best to start each and every interview assuming that there is no reason why they wouldn’t want to hire you.
+Many younger people are far more open to employing and engaging with older workers than you might think, so before you make assumptions about what your interviewer is thinking, it’s best to start each and every interview assuming that there is no reason why they wouldn’t want to hire you.

-In the condensed time frame of an interview the old adage of quality over quantity is definitely true, so focus on having two or three high quality examples of work that you have done, instead of highlighting how many examples you have.
+In the condensed time frame of an interview, the old adage of quality over quantity is definitely true, so focus on having two or three high-quality examples of work that you’ve done, instead of highlighting how many examples you have.

 It’s also worth noting that flexibility and creativity are two skills that many hiring managers really like job candidates to have in a constantly evolving workforce.
-People who are able to generate original ideas and accommodate change in their work environment are much easier to work with – so it’s helpful to give examples of ways in which you can demonstrate both of these.
+People who are able to generate original ideas and accommodate changes in their work environment are much easier to work with – so it’s helpful to give examples of ways in which you can demonstrate both of these.

-You may have been in the same job for a long time, meaning that you are used to doing things a certain way – which will have been hugely beneficial in that role and will mean that you really know your stuff.
+You may have been in the same job for a long time, meaning that you’re used to doing things a certain way – which will have been hugely beneficial in that role and will mean that you really know your stuff.
 But not all companies work the same way, many will have different systems and processes and interviewers generally want to know that you’re willing to roll your sleeves up and learn new ways of doing things.

 Try to remember that finding a job can be extremely competitive and even being invited to attend an interview is a huge compliment.

-Whether you feel you can connect with your interviewer or not, always express your thanks for their time and if you haven’t heard anything after a week (unless they told you it would be longer), then send a follow up email to remind them of how keen you are on the role and to politely ask when you might expect to hear back from them.
+Whether you feel you can connect with your interviewer or not, always express your thanks for their time and if you haven’t heard anything after a week (unless they told you it would be longer), then send a follow-up email to remind them of how keen you are on the role and to politely ask when you might expect to hear back from them.